shsagir/play-area-sync/docs/migrating.md

 ## Create your fortrabbit App

 Each website or web application is represented by an [App](app) on fortrabbit.
 You can have as many Apps as you want.
 So in order to move your project you need to create an App on fortrabbit first.
-Do so in the forabbit [Dashboard](/dashboard).
+Do so in the fortrabbit [Dashboard](/dashboard).

 ### Choose a Stack

 When creating an App, you'll be asked for a Stack.
-Small standard webites go into Universal, high performance web applications go into the Professional Stack.
+Small standard websites go into Universal, high performance web applications go into the Professional Stack.
 See our [stack article](/stacks) to learn more.

 ## Prepare your domains